CMSgov/ab2d-website/_pages/api-documentation.md

   Bearer tokens, also referred to as access tokens or <a href="https://jwt.io/introduction/" target="_blank" rel="noopener">JSON web tokens</a>, are used during the <a href="https://oauth.net/2/" target="_blank" rel="noopener">OAuth 2.0</a> authentication and authorization process.
 You need a bearer token every time you access the sandbox or production environment.
 </p>
 <p>
   You can get a bearer token by providing Okta with sandbox credentials or the production credentials received during <a href="{{ '/production-access' | relative_url }}">production access</a>.
-Bearer tokens expire after an hour, after which you must complete the process again.
+Bearer tokens expire after 30 minutes, after which you must complete the process again.
 </p>
 {% endcapture %}